 Research Fellow, Care Policy and Evaluation Centre, Department of Health Policy

 PhD Candidate, Department of Social Policy

 London School of Economics and Political Science

-Valentina Iemmi is a Research Fellow at the London School of Economics and Political Science, with over 10 years of experience in the field of global mental health policy.
+Valentina Iemmi is Research Fellow and PhD candidate at the London School of Economics and Political Science, with over 10 years of experience in the field of global mental health policy and practice.

 Global mental health and disabilities